Welcome to the Pinoy to Canada (P2C) FB group!|

 By using the P2C FB group, you agree to abide by these guidelines.

-Advertisers: Advertising rules have changed.
-Effective immediately, advertising is no longer allowed.
+Advertisers: P2C generally does not support advertising.
 (For the group's purposes, advertising is defined as messages that promote products, services, entities or events that directly benefit the poster in a financial or similar manner.)
 If you are an MLM member and post your MLM in the group, your MLM will be labeled a scam, and you will be banned from the group.
 Real estate ads are also not allowed unless you are selling your PH property to move to Canada, or you have space for rent in your own home in Canada.

 New members: Before starting to post, please visit cic.gc.ca to try to determine which immigration program you could be qualified to apply under.
 Afterwards, if you know the more important keywords for your inquiry, you can try using the group's search box on the right side below the group header (click on the magnifying glass icon).
 Please avoid posting messages with no topics (such as "good morning" or "thanks for accepting"), and please do not post selfies as P2C is a social site, but not a dating or matchmaking site.

-No spam: Please do not engage in spammy behavior, such as but not limited to repeated offtopic posting in other people's threads, begging for likes, and unsubstantiated claims and allegations.
+No spam: Please do not engage in spammy behavior, such as but not limited to repeated offtopic posting in other people's threads, begging for likes or ups, and unsubstantiated claims and allegations.

-If looking for work in Canada, visit jobbank.gc.ca, workopolis.ca, monster.ca, and workabroad.ph.
-These are the biggest, and have the lowest fraud rates.
+If looking for work in Canada, visit jobbank.gc.ca, workopolis.ca, monster.ca, poea.workabroad.ph, and poea.jobstreet.com.ph.
+These have extensive listings, and have the lowest fraud rates.
+Caregivers: also try canadiannanny.ca.
 Do not ask members to help you look for a job.
 You can also check POEA's available job orders page for available job orders (those are the agencies that you can readily apply under, as long as you are qualified for the available jobs; check for their status and contact info here).
 Please make sure you have at least one year of paid work experience in the available job, as employers will not consider inexperienced foreign applicants.
 Also inform the prospective employer that you are not a citizen or permanent resident of Canada.
 If you choose to visit askmigration.com or boomemployment.com, do not expect a good outcome because they just pull info from various job sites, and make money from ads on the pages.
 Do not visit jobbank.ca -- we have received info that there are advance fee scammers there (jobbank.ca is different from jobbank.gc.ca).
 Another list of job sites is available here.
 You can also try looking for employers who already have other TFWs here (website owned by an anti-TFW organization).

-Temporary foreign workers and caregivers (you will almost certainly need an LMIA):
+Temporary foreign workers and caregivers (you will need a Labour Market Impact Assessment): http://www.cic.gc.ca/english/work/permit.asp

 Information for applicants: http://www.cic.gc.ca/english/work/permit.asp